projectestac/xtecblocs/src/wp-content/plugins/anti-spam/readme.txt

 You may enable sending all rejected spam comments to admin email.
 Edit [anti-spam.php](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) file and find "$antispam_send_spam_comment_to_admin" and make it "true".
-And also plugin adds total blocked spam counter to admin comments section.
+You can also find the info block with total spam blocked counter in the admin comments section.
+You can hide or show this info block in the "Screen Options" section.
+The info block visibility option is saved per user.

 = Does plugin block spam from Contact or other forms? =

 Plugin blocks spam only in comments form section and does not block spam from any other forms on site.
 If you installed and activated the plugin and you still receiving spam - probably this could be because of some other forms on your site (for example comments forms).

-= What is the percentage of spam blocked? =

-Plugin blocks about 99.9% of automatic spam messages (sent by spam-bots via post requests).
-Plugin will pass the messages which were submitted by spammers manually via browser.
-But such messages happens very rarely.

 = What about trackback spam? =